 What if I buy an annuity with a £1million pension?

 Annuities give guaranteed income for the rest of your life in return for a lump sum at the start.
 The income you are paid is dependent on interest rates at the time of purchasing your annuity.
-In recent years, interest rates have been at record lows; therefore, annuities have not been very popular.
+In recent years, interest rates have been at record lows; therefore, the guaranteed income has been low and annuities have not been very popular.
 People have found that investing their money and managing their income is far better.

 However, that has started to change since interest rates have increased dramatically since the start of 2022.
 Annuities are suddenly back in the conversation.